 Once the peas and sweet corn are harvested, they go straight to the Del Monte food company in Sleepy Eye and are canned within hours of harvest.
 They are then distributed across the U.S.

 Imagine that your garden has 5 rows growing peas.
-If each row yields 6 pounds of peas, how many pounds of peas do you produce each summer?
+If each row yields 6 pounds of peas.

 Which specialty crop would you most like to grow?
 On a sheet of paper, write about the crop, why you would want to grow it, and what you could do with the crop when it is grown.
 Then draw a picture of the crop.